OwenMargiela/Geode/README.md

 While the core components — including the buffer pool, B+Tree index, and asynchronous I/O — are functional, the engine lacks the higher-level scaffolding needed to integrate these parts into a complete system.
 Development is actively ongoing.

-Databases are pretty cool.
-I wouldn't mind if I made them for the rest of my life >_<.